ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2020-03-31-cellular-sprites.md

 sum of their parts?*

 Units turn into groups, groups turn into systems, systems turn into complex ecosystems.
 Sprites-as-a-service is a product of this exploration.
-In this blogpost, I'll talk about how it came to be.
+The creative process closely follows the evolution I described: one system built on top of the other, creating another system that self-propagates on its own.
+In this blogpost, I'll talk about how Sprites-as-a-service came to be.

 ## Sprites-as-a-Service